WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 *Figure 7 - registering dependency injections*

 In Figure 7 I described how we should register our DIs so they can be handled automatically.
-We do want to be using Dependecy injections so why not use the automatic registration either.
+We do want to be using Dependency injections so why not use the automatic registration either?
 It only makes our lives easier.
 I have added this comment because my colleagues did not implement what we agreed on before.
 Using dependecy injection makes code more testable and promotes loose coupling therefore we want to be using it as much as possible.

 ## Getting my code reviewed

 This week I received some more comments about empty lines.
 I did not have time to look into linting tools and being dyslexic does not help when looking for details like that.
 I have to say that I did improve in that context in general but I keep making those mistakes.
 I just cannot see the extra lines.
-During my placement I was told that each line of code is extra maintenace even if it is an empty line.
+During my placement, I was told that each line of code is extra maintenance even if it is an empty line.
 I should seriously look into linting tools.

 The other comment I received was about naming conventions for tests.
-I never came across this issue before, moreover during my placement I worked with C# .Net application but our Tests were written using CamelCase.
-Fortunately (Figure 8), my colleague pointed out to me that there should be using underscores in test methods name.
+I never came across this issue before, moreover during my placement I worked with the C# .Net application but our Tests were written using CamelCase.
+Fortunately (Figure 8), my colleague pointed out to me that there should be underscores in the test method name.
 Despite being provided a source I searched for the official Microsoft documentation to verify that.